 Read More

-In February, Christian Legal Society filed an amici curiae brief urging the U.S. Supreme Court to hear the First Choice Women’s Resource Centers v.
+In February, Christian Legal Society filed an amicus brief urging the U.S. Supreme Court to hear the First Choice Women’s Resource Centers v.
 Platkin case.
 At issue is the New Jersey Attorney General’s abusive use of state subpoenas to harass small, nonprofit and religious pro-life organizations.
-These “investigations” are without reasonable cause, chill their […]
+These “investigations” are without reasonable cause, chill their First Amendment […]

 Read More